 - a.
-The horse will be scored 10 points for control, position and correctness. - b.
-The horse will be scored 10 points for degree of difficulty, amount of work done, eye appeal and cow sense.
+The horse will be scored 10 points for control, position, and correctness. - The horse will be scored 10 points for degree of difficulty, amount of work done

-Credit:+Expression by the horse and making moves with little rider assistance
+- + Expression by the horse and making moves with little rider assistance. - Holding and controlling the cow - + Amount of work done and the degree of difficulty of the work a.
+Eye Appeal:

-- +Holding and controlling the cow - +Amount of work actually done and the degree of difficulty of the work
+- Missing the cow badly on turns

-Deductions: -Missing cow badly on turns
+- Horse having to be handled excessively

-- -Horse having to be handled excessively - -Letting cow escape
+- Letting cow escape